What is liposuction?

 Advice and further guidance:

-For more information search for ‘liposuction’ on the NHS UK website.
+- For more information search for ‘liposuction’ at www.nhs.uk

 Treatment policy for patients covered by NHS Birmingham and Solihull CCG